Mr-Zqr/mr-zqr.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Hi there👋, I am a second-year Master's student at Beijing Institute of Technology (BIT).
+Hi there👋, I am a third-year Master's student at Beijing Institute of Technology (BIT).
 My research interest lies in enhancing the mobility and reliability of legged robots through robust perceptual algorithms and various sensor modalities.
 I also hold a vast interest in SLAM and mobile robots. 🤖
 {style="text-align: justify;"}